Conditional logic between fields

 Conditions within the same group use “And” logic, while different rule groups use “Or” logic.

 So basically, within the same rule group, all conditions must be met.
-If at least one condition is not met in one rule group, the evaluation will continue to the next rule group
+If at least one condition is not met within a rule group, the evaluation will continue to the next rule group

 When adding a condition, the first option is to select another post type field that you want the current field to be conditioned by.

 Depending on the condition selected, additional options may appear.
-For example, if you choose “Less than,” a number input may appear to specify the value.
+For example, if you choose “Contains term” an input to type the term slug will appear.

 Let’s consider an example: